Shadows of characteristic cycles, Verma modules, and positivity of Chern-Schwartz-MacPherson classes of Schubert cells: Introduction

-This generalizes the positivity of CSM classes of Schubert cells for Grassmann manifolds, which was proved by Aluffi and Mihalcea \cite{aluffi.mihalcea:csm,mihalcea:binomial} and Jones \cite{jones:csm}, Stryker \cite{MR2949825} in several cases, and for any Schubert cell in any Grassmann manifold by J. Huh \cite{huh:positivity}.
-Huh used that in this situation the Schubert varieties can be desingularized by varieties with finitely many Borel orbits.
+This generalizes the positivity of CSM classes of Schubert cells for Grassmann manifolds, which was proved in several cases by Aluffi and Mihalcea \cite{aluffi.mihalcea:csm,mihalcea:binomial}, Jones \cite{jones:csm}, and Stryker \cite{MR2949825}, and for any Schubert cell in any Grassmann manifold by J.~Huh \cite{huh:positivity}.
+In fact, Huh proved a stronger version of the positivity conjecture, asserting that each homogeneous component of the CSM class of a Schubert cell is equal to the fundamental class of a non-empty subvariety inside the corresponding Schubert variety.
+Huh's proof used that Schubert varieties in Grassmann manifolds can be desingularized by varieties with finitely many Borel orbits.
 Unfortunately, the known desingularizations of Schubert varieties in arbitrary flag manifolds do not satisfy this property in general.
-Seung Jin Lee \cite[Thm.
-1.1]{sj:chern} proved that the positivity of CSM classes for type A flag manifolds is {\em implied} by a positivity property satisfied in a certain subalgebra of Fomin-Kirillov algebra \cite{fomin.kirillov:quadratic} generated by Dunkl elements.
+Seung Jin Lee \cite[Theorem~1.1]{sj:chern} proved that the positivity of CSM classes for type A flag manifolds is {\em implied} by a positivity conjecture in a certain subalgebra of Fomin-Kirillov algebra \cite{fomin.kirillov:quadratic} generated by Dunkl elements.
 Thus CSM positivity can be also regarded as evidence for the Fomin-Kirillov conjecture.

-The proof of the theorem \ref{thm:main} follows from theorem \ref{theorem 0} together with the `Hecke' and `stable envelopes' orthogonality properties of CSM classes.
-To explain the Hecke orthogonality, consider two families of (Demazure-Lusztig) homogeneous operators

-where $\partial_i:H_*^T(X)\rightarrow H_{*+2}^T(X)$ are the Bernste\u\i n-Gelfand-Gelfand operators (\cite{BGG}) and $s_i$ stand for the right actions of simple reflections in the Weyl group $W$ on $H_*^T(X)$.
-These operators satisfy the braid relations, hence we obtain by composition operators $\bfL_w$, $\bfL^\vee_w$ for all $w\in W$.
-They have been studied in relation to Hecke algebras \cite{LLT:twisted, LLT:flagYB,ginzburg:methods} and they are adjoint to each other with respect to Poincar{\'e} pairing; cf.~Lemma \ref{lemma:DLadjoint} below.
-The specialization $L_i:= (\bfL_i)_{\hbar \mapsto 1}$ is an operator which was shown in \cite{aluffi.mihalcea:eqcsm} to generate recursively the CSM classes.
-In the homogenized context, this means that

-(Definition~\ref{def:hcsm} and Proposition~\ref{prop:equal}).
-Similarly, applying $\bfL^\vee_{w^{-1}}$ determine alternative `signed' classes $\csmThv (X(w)^\circ)$; these classes can be defined similarly to CSM classes, but would normalize to the (equivariant) class of the {\em cotangent\/} bundle for a smooth compact variety.
-We also study the action of these operators on opposite Schubert cells $Y(w)^\circ:=B^-wB/B$.
-The main result is the following (Theorem~\ref{thm:orthogonality}):
+Further consequences of the positivity of CSM classes are the positivity of certain `Kazhdan-Lusztig' classes, the positivity of Chern-Mather classes for the Schubert varieties in the minuscule Grassmannians of classical Lie type (both discussed in \S \ref{sec:KLclasses}), and the fact that the {\em Segre-MacPherson classes} of Schubert cells in $G/B$ are Schubert alternating; see \Cref{thm:dual}.